iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

 For an example, see https://github.com/iterative/sagemaker-pipeline, which adapts an existing SageMaker tutorial from a notebook into a DVC pipeline.
-The first stage downloads the data and tracks the output so that it doesn't have to be re-downloaded on each run.
+The first stage (`prepare`) downloads the data and tracks the output so that it doesn't have to be re-downloaded on each run.
 We parametrize the `bucket` and `prefix` of the destination into a separate `params.yaml` file so they can be modified easily.
 The DVC pipeline stage is defined in `dvc.yaml` like this: